joolstorrentecalo/gitlab-foss/doc/ci/environments/index.md

 The expiration date and time is displayed in the upper-left corner, next to the environment's name.

-##### Override an environment's scheduled stop date and time
+##### Override a environment's scheduled stop date and time

 When a environment has been [scheduled to stop after a specified time period](#stop-an-environment-after-a-certain-time-period), you can override its expiration.

-To override an environment's expiration in the UI:
+To override an environment's expiration:

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Operate > Environments**.
 1. Select the deployment name.
 1. in the upper-right corner, select the thumbtack (**{thumbtack}**).

-To override an environment's expiration in the `.gitlab-ci.yml`:

-1. Open the project's `.gitlab-ci.yml`.
-1. Update the `auto_stop_in` setting of the corresponding deploy job to `auto_stop_in: never`.

 The `auto_stop_in` setting is overridden and the environment remains active until it's stopped manually.